mccright/PythonStuff/README.md

 ### checkResponseCodes
 * [checkResponseCodes](https://github.com/mccright/PythonStuff/blob/main/checkResponseCodes.py) is a list of all the http Codes from the IANA Hypertext Transfer Protocol (HTTP) Status Code Registry in the form of a long 'case statement.'
-I wanted it around so that I could copy ot the subset that I needed at any given time.
+I wanted it around so that I could copy out the subset that I needed at any given time.
 It is not meant to be used as is.

 ### http-response-codes